 He has an acknowledged expertise in the area of individual employment relations, high risk litigation and dispute resolution.
 He regularly assists companies as to the labour and employment law aspects of their corporate transactions and/or restructuring.
 His expertise also extends into Alternative Dispute Resolution (ADR), notably as a mediator.

 Lionel was admitted to the Bar in 1997.
 He has a DESS de Droit des Affaires and a Magistère-DJCE (Masters in Business and Tax law) from the University of Montpellier.
 He worked for six years with Cabinet Jeantet Associés and then Baker & McKenzie, followed by Mayer Brown, where he became ‘Of-Counsel’.

-Lionel has been Senior lecturer at the University of Paris XII in Labour Law and European Labour Law.
+Lionel has lectured at the University of Paris XII in Labour Law and European Labour Law.
 He is currently senior lecturer at the University of Montpellier I (DJCE and Certificate of Special Studies in Labour Law), where he teaches employment litigation.

-Before joining Galion in 2009, Stephanie worked during 15 months in the HR Department of a financial company.
+Before joining Galion in 2009, Stéphanie worked for 15 months in the HR Department of a financial company.

 Julie joined Galion in 2018.
 She provides advice and litigation assistance in all aspects of employment law.

-She began her career at Capstan law firm.
-For almost 5 years, Julie has assisted and advised French and international companies from various industries.
+She began her career at Capstan law firm, where she assisted and advised French and international companies from various industries.

-Anaëlle is the author of numerous publications in labor law.
+Anaëlle is the author of numerous publications in labour law.
 She also carries out various scientific and educational activities, both within the University of Montpellier and at a professional level.